-- to confront and overcome your fear of death, “head on”
+- To confront and overcome your fear of death, “head on”

 Notice that “to be sexy on Instagram” wasn’t listed.
-This should come as a relief to you because how anyone could paint designs on their face perfectly and symmetrically is BEYOND ME.
+This should come as a relief to you because how anyone could paint designs on their face perfectly and symmetrically is beyond me.
 For the love of all that is good and pure, embrace the significance over the aesthetics!

 To be honest, I was kind of dreading the makeup part when coming up with how to dress for Day of the Dead because, well, it’s a daily disaster I have to trudge through as it is.
 Then you tell me I have to be creative with it?
 Aw naw.

-In Oaxaca, where I celebrated, and throughout Mexico (so I’m told), local artists set up stands and will paint your face for you for a small fee.
+In Oaxaca, where I celebrated, and throughout Mexico (I’m told), local artists set up stands and will paint your face for you for a small fee.
 Pick a face painter (there will be plenty), then choose a design they clearly printed out from Pinterest, and voila!

 In that case, feel free to purchase your own makeup and face paint and work on your own designs.
 Bonus points if you can make it through without crying and/or throwing a tantrum.